sporto/elm-tutorial/signals/mailboxes.md

 So far we have been listening to a "raw" signal like `Mouse.x` and using that for displaying information on the page.
 In a larger application we want to be able to react to the user's interaction with UI elements.
 For example clicking on a link or button.

 In Elm we use __mailboxes__ for this.
-A mailbox is a communication hub that receives messages from UI elements and tasks and brodcasts a signal.
+A mailbox is a communication hub that receives messages from UI elements and tasks and broadcasts a signal.

 To understand this better, let's start by creating a page with a button: